breadtubetv/breadtubetv/content/channels/anarchopac/_index.md

 ---
 description: I'm a disabled pan-sexual trans woman who talks about anarchism, feminism and marxism.
-For recommended reading see my blog.
-My profile picture was made for me by bad mouse based on a drawing by the anarchist artist Clifford Harper.
+For recommended reading see my blog - https://anarchopac.wordpress.com/ My profile picture was made for me by bad mouse based on a drawing by the anarchist artist Clifford Harper.
 title: anarchopac
 type: channel
 menu: